National Correct Coding Initiative (NCCI)

 · Medically Unlikely Edits (MUEs), or units-of-service edits that define for each HCPCS/CPT code the number of units of service beyond which the reported number of units of service is unlikely to be correct (for example, claims for excision of more than one gallbladder or more than one pancreas).

-Providers are encouraged to monitor the Centers Medicare and Medicaid Services (CMS) for updates to NCCI rules and guidelines.
-The updates for the procedure to procedure (PTP) and medically unlikely edit (MUE) files are completed quarterly with the next file update available January 2014.
+Providers are encouraged to monitor the Centers Medicare and Medicaid Services (CMS) website for updates to NCCI rules and guidelines.
+The updates for the procedure to procedure (PTP) and medically unlikely edit (MUE) files are completed quarterly with the next file update available April 2014.
 The CMS NCCI website is listed below.

 For more information, including NCCI and MUE edits, please refer to the National Correct Coding Initiative in Medicaid website.